-The Conservative Fund invests mainly in income assets (cash and cash equivalents and fixed interest), with a smaller exposure to growth assets (equities and listed property).
+The Conservative Fund invests mainly in income assets (cash and cash equivalents and fixed interest), with a smaller exposure to growth assets (equities, listed property and listed infrastructure).
 The fund may also invest in alternative assets.

-The Conservative Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 1.7% over inflation (allowing for a negative return 3.4 years in every 20).
+The Conservative Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 1.4% over inflation (allowing for a negative return 3.4 years in every 20).

 Asset class Sub-class Target (%) Range (%)

-Cook and each an involunta New Zealand 20
+Cash and assh aguityslants New Zealand 20 10.40

 Cash and cash equivalents International 20 10-40

 Fixed interest New Zealand 18 8-28

-Fixed Interest International 42 32-52
+Fixed interest International 42 32-52

-Sub-total (cash and cash equivale ents & fixed interest) 80 75-85
+Sub-total (cash and cash equivalents & fixed interest) 80 70-90

-Listed property Australasian 1.5 0-9
+Lintad managements Australasian 1.05 0-9

-Listed property International 1.5 0-9
+Listed property International 1.2

-Fruition Australasian 4.5 0-14.5
+Faultica Australasian 4.5 0-14.5

 Equities International 12.5 2.5-22.5

+Other Listed infrastructure 0.75 0-5.75

 Other Alternatives 0 0-8

-Sub-total (listed property, equition 20 15-25
+Sub-total (listed property, equities & other) 20 10-30